 Variations

-Change up the veggies- Instead of making the classic tomato Caprese with ripe tomatoes and burrata, you can use a mix of heirloom tomatoes in all sorts of colors, or add in summer fruits such as peaches, and nectarines, watermelon, cantaloupe, avocado, or strawberries.
+Change up the veggies- Instead of making the classic tomato Caprese with ripe tomatoes and burrata, you can use a mix of heirloom tomatoes in all sorts of colors, or add in summer fruits such as peaches, and nectarines, watermelon, cantaloupe, cherries, avocado, or strawberries.

 Add balsamic - While adding balsamic vinegar isn't common in Italy, a little drizzle of vinegar or balsamic syrup is delicious!
 Be sure to add the drizzle right before serving since it soaks and spreads into the cheese.